indexeddbshim/IndexedDBShim/docs/TESTING.md

     W3C test runner at <http://web-platform.test:8000/tools/runner/index.html>,
     but it involves modifying files within `web-platform-tests` (you can use `git reset` to undo, however).
 You can then run `npm run w3c-wrap` and run files in the runner or individually.
-As above, you must also keep the `grunt dev` task (or the like) running on port 9999 and install `web-platform-tests`.
+As above, you must also run the `start` task (or the like) running on port 9999 and install `web-platform-tests`.
 1. One may use `./wpt run` with specific paths (See automated testing above).